3.3 Biochemical Compounds

 • Proteins include enzymes, antibodies, and numerous other important compounds in living things.
 They have many functions — helping cells keep their shape, making up muscles, speeding up chemical reactions, and carrying messages and materials.

-• Nucleic acids include and RNA.
+• Nucleic acids include DNA and RNA.
 They encode instructions for making proteins, help make proteins, and pass encoded instructions from parents to offspring.

 3.3 Review Questions